Skip to Main Content

-The Board of NEXT plc is pleased to announce that at the AGM of NEXT shareholders held on 16 May 2024, all resolutions as set out in the Notice of Meeting contained in the Annual Report and Accounts for the year ended 27 January 2024 were passed.
+The Board of NEXT plc is pleased to announce that at the AGM of NEXT shareholders held on 15 May 2025, resolutions 1 to 25, as set out in the Notice of Meeting contained in the Annual Report and Accounts for the year ended 25 January 2025, were passed.
+Resolution 26, which was not supported by the Board, was not passed.

-All resolutions were put to the meeting and approved on a poll and results are detailed below.
+All resolutions were put to the meeting and voted on a poll and results are detailed below.

 For